 The warranty safety blanket

 There can be little doubt that longer manufacturer warranties do influence the purchase decision for many automotive customers.
 Choosing a vehicle with a warranty of longer than 3 years gives the customer that ‘cloak of comfort’ that the car will be reliable over the ownership period, otherwise why would they be offering it?
-However my question is, do longer warranties actually engender greater customer loyalty?
+However my question is, do longer warranties actually help automotive loyalty among customers?
 In the long run, do they impact retention?

 From conversations in the automotive world I know that loyalty and retention are hot topics within the industry.
 In particular are consumers actually loyal to an automotive brand or do they simply appear ‘loyal’ due to the finance deals they are in?
 Does this count as true loyalty or is it just convenience?

 Today’s consumer has become more comfortable in switching brands

 Recent research we (and others) have undertaken suggests the modern consumer is even more ready, willing and able to switch than ever before.
 You only have to look at the stats for utilities, mobiles phones, and insurance to see how consumer attitudes and behaviour has changed in the last 10 to 15 years.
 Go further back in time and consumers were far more likely to have a ‘brand for life’ attitude.
 In reality the choices then were more limited, changing supplier was more difficult and it required a lot more effort to switch.
 Now you can do it at the touch of a button.

 As a result the number of ‘loyal’ customers has diminished.
 Conversely it also means brands have a far larger pool of potential new customers.
 In response marketers have targeted the acquisition of new customers, sometimes at the expense of existing ones.
 Automotive is different to other industries, but balancing customer retention and acquisition remains a major challenge.